written by

-The less time you spend hunting for content and chasing writers, the more time you have to focus on impactful strategies.
+The less time you spend hunting for content and chasing writers, the more time you have to focus on impactful strategies and improving your B2B content marketing game.

 What’s in this guide:

-A content calendar shows you what content you’re publishing across your digital marketing channels all in one place.
-It includes your blog, social media content, and other assets like videos or podcasts.
+A well-crafted content calendar shows you what content you’re publishing across your digital marketing channels all in one place.
+It includes your blog, social media content calendar, and other assets like videos or podcasts.

 If you’re publishing more than a few pieces of content each month, you’re going to need a calendar.
 Otherwise, managers and collaborators will get stuck.

-- Easier to maintain consistency: Content marketing requires consistency.
+• Easier to maintain consistency: Content marketing requires consistency.
 You never know which pieces of content will perform well and get the most amount of shares, or which ones will show up in Google searches.
-That’s why it’s important to keep going.
+That’s why it’s important to keep going by setting content creation timelines and a publication schedule.

-- It makes reporting and optimization easier.
+• It makes reporting and optimization easier.
 With a content calendar in place, you have clear goals defined.
-A content calendar makes sure you only publish content that is contributing to your business goals.
+A content calendar makes sure you only publish content that is contributing to your business and revenue goals.
+Having clear reports in place helps you take a data-driven approach to marketing.

-A content calendar template can be used to organize your content marketing team.
+A B2B content calendar template can be used to organize your content marketing team.

 A content calendar template should include: